By the Ohio Bicycle Federation

 § 4511.55.
 Operating bicycles and motorcycles on roadway.

 Many motorists are reluctant to cross a lane line when passing a bicycle.
 A cyclist who "hugs the curb" unintentionally invites motorists to pass with unsafe clearance.
-Riding near the middle of a narrow lane helps overtaking motorists realize that they must must use the next lane to pass.
+Riding near the middle of a narrow lane helps overtaking motorists realize that they must use the next lane to pass.

 The real purpose of this law is to prevent unnecessary delay to faster traffic.
 Since the law cannot require unsafe operation, the phrase as close as practicable is highly flexible, varying widely according to conditions.
 Positions well away from the edge of the road can be in compliance.